When I got the email, I did a double take.

 - Marketing: Help the council’s efforts to market the jamboree.
 Speak at roundtables, camporee cracker barrels, Webelos crossovers and more.
 Team up with another troop in the town or area to cast a wider net.
 Set up a Facebook page as a central source of information.
 Here’s an example.

 - Deliver the Promise: The jamboree formula is simple: adventure + world-class facilities = jamboree.
 Familiarize yourself with SBR’s offerings.
-Then spread the word about the all the diverse activities Scouts can experience at the jamboree: climbing, hiking, shooting, rafting, paddling, archery, biking, skating, service, STEM and more.
+Then spread the word about the all the diverse activities Scouts can experience at the jamboree: climbing, hiking, rafting, paddling, archery, biking, skating, service, STEM and more.
 Plus, they’ll make new friends, earn merit badges, trade patches and have the best time ever.

 What’s your secret?